 A passion for nature has defined my life since I was a child.
-Growing up outside of Saskatoon, Saskatchewan, I was fortunate to spend time exploring the woods and wetlands around my home in Cudworth.
+Growing up outside of Saskatoon, Saskatchewan, I was fortunate to have been able to spend time exploring the woods and wetlands around my home.
 I attended the University of Saskatchewan to study biology, and went on to complete a master’s degree, where my thesis focused on Arctic Fox ecology.
-During this time in the Arctic, my interest in photography first developed.
-In 2005, I opened my first gallery, just outside of Prince Albert National Park in Saskatchewan.
+It was during my time in the Arctic that my interest in photography first developed.
+In 2005, I opened my first gallery, just outside of Prince Albert National Park, in Saskatchewan.
 Since then, I have opened galleries in Banff, Canmore, Niagara-On-the-Lake, and most recently, in Toronto.

-I am in love with Canada and all of the species and spaces that make this country amazing!
-My ultimate goal as an artist is that my photographic art inspires a deep appreciation of Mother Nature and in so prompts the preservation of Her.
-I hope that the beauty you find in the species and spaces that my work captures, will translate into a resolve to preserve them.
-On our current path some of these species, for example, polar bears, are under serious threat of becoming extinct in the not too distant future.
+My ultimate goal as an artist is to have my photographic art inspire a deeper appreciation of Mother Nature.
+I hope that the beauty you find in the species and spaces that my work captures will translate into a resolve to preserve them.
+On our current path, some of these species, such as polar bears, are under serious threat of extinction in the not too distant future.
 At the same time, wild spaces are facing dramatic changes as human encroachment increases.
-However, the extinction of these species and the loss of natural spaces, are not things that are outside of our control.
-We all have the ability to influence the future of this great country through our choices.
-We have a lot of power through our choices.
-If we are motivated to do so, we can prevent the decline of species and the loss of wild spaces.
-I sincerely hope that you will appreciate Mother Nature and all she offers as you look through my images.
+However, the extinction of species and the loss of natural spaces are not things that are outside of our control.
+If we are motivated to do so, we can prevent these things.